Expandi vs HeyReach

 • Are you willing to pay per seat, or would a flat rate for unlimited senders save you money at scale?

-• Most importantly: is your outreach limited by the automation tool, or by the data feeding it?
+• Most importantly: is your outreach limited by the execution tool, or by the data and targeting intelligence feeding it?

 HeyReach was designed for agencies and sales teams that need to scale LinkedIn outreach across many senders.
 Its defining feature is unlimited LinkedIn accounts with auto-rotation for one flat fee, meaning you can connect 50 or 100 senders to a single campaign without per-seat pricing eating your margins.
 The unified inbox lets one person manage replies across all those accounts, and integrations with Clay, Instantly, and Smartlead connect LinkedIn outreach to the broader go-to-market stack.
 HeyReach trades some of Expandi's campaign-builder depth for simplicity and scale.

 Both platforms handle the execution side of LinkedIn outreach.
 But execution without intelligence is just activity.
-The campaigns that convert aren't the ones that send the most messages; they're the ones that reach the right people, at the right time, with the right context.
-That's a data problem, not an automation problem.
+The campaigns that convert are not the ones that send the most messages; they are the ones that reach the right people, at the right time, with the right context.
+That is a data problem, not an automation problem.

-ZoomInfo is a B2B data and AI go-to-market platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
-Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal account context.
-That context shows not just what happened, but why, and what to do next.
+ZoomInfo is an all-in-one AI GTM Platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+Its GTM Context Graph processes 1.5B+ data points daily, fusing ZoomInfo's B2B database with your CRM records, conversation transcripts, and behavioral signals to reveal which accounts are in-market and why.
+That intelligence shows not just what happened, but why, and what to do next.
 Your team can work from the GTM Workspace, build plays in GTM Studio, or connect through the API and MCP, including feeding data directly into Expandi or HeyReach.

-If you want to see how data-driven outreach changes your pipeline, explore ZoomInfo's free trial.
+If you want to see how data-driven outreach changes your pipeline, explore ZoomInfo for free.

 Expandi